-Opioids are not a good solution for chronic pain because of the risks of developing a substance use disorder, so we recommend that you try our pain management program instead.
-Here at our practice, we help patients find alternatives for managing long-term pain, such as buprenorphine.
+Opioids are not a good solution for chronic pain because of the risks of developing a substance use disorder.
+Instead, at our practice, we help patients find alternatives for managing long-term pain, such as buprenorphine.

 In addition to finding better medications for your pain, we work with you on more sustainable methods for managing chronic pain, which might involve therapy, relaxation techniques, and certain lifestyle changes.

-If you have any questions or concerns about taking opioids safely, please don’t hesitate to contact our office San Juan Capistrano, to set up a consultation.
+If you have any questions or concerns about taking opioids safely, please don’t hesitate to contact our office in San Juan Capistrano to set up a consultation.